School 2017: Special appearance

 A student at Eun-ho's dream college, whom Eun-ho has a crush on.

 Production

-In May 2017, KBS offered the leading role to Kim Yoo-jung as a follow-up project to her popular series Love in the Moonlight (2016).
+In May 2017, KBS offered the leading role to Kim You-jung as a follow-up project to her popular series Love in the Moonlight (2016).
 By June 2017, she officially declined.

-The first script reading of the series took place on June 19, 2017 at the KBS Annex Building in Yeouido, Seoul, South Korea.
+The first script reading of the series took place on June 19, 2017, at the KBS Annex Building in Yeouido, Seoul, South Korea.